decentralized-identity/faq/readme.md

 ```
 Meanwhile, open your local copy of /docs/index.html in a browser for a live preview.
 Each time you save the underlying markdown files, you can refresh index.html in your browser to see the page re-rendered by gulp based on the new input.

-When you are done, simply PR in the new, rendered `/index.html` file to `/main/` and the live FAQ will be updated shortly.
+When you are done, simply open a PR to merge your new, re-rendered `/index.html` file to `main` and the live FAQ will be updated shortly after the PR is accepted.

 For more information on spec-up, see its [repo at DIF](/decentralized-identity/spec-up/).